LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Design

 \section{{\sysname} Design}

-In this paper, we mainly adopt Apache Spark, one of the most popular distributed computing engine nowadays, as the underlying framework to implement {\sysname} to support spatial points, and the architecture is illustrated in Figure~\ref{fig:framework}.
-As we can see, it introduces an extra wrapper beyond the resilient distributed dataset (RDD) so that {\sysname} is able to support 1) spatial functions (e.g., geometry transformation and distance computation); and 2) spatial predicates (e.g., \texttt{contains}, \texttt{intersects} and \texttt{within}).
-Notably, a leaned index component is implemented within partitions of spatial RDDs, which are generated by several spatial-aware partition strategies.
+In this paper, we mainly adopt Apache Spark, one of the most popular distributed computing engines nowadays, as the underlying framework to implement {\sysname} to support spatial points, and the architecture is illustrated in Figure~\ref{fig:framework}.
+As we can see, it introduces an extra wrapper beyond the RDD so that {\sysname} is able to support (1) spatial functions (e.g., geometry transformation and distance computation); and (2) spatial predicates (e.g., \texttt{contains}, \texttt{intersects} and \texttt{within}).
+Notably, a learned index component is implemented within partitions of spatial RDDs, which are generated by several spatial-aware partition strategies.
 By decoupling indexing and partitioning, {\sysname} applies learned models to replace traditional spatial search with a learned alternative while maintaining compatibility with existing components in distributed frameworks, enabling the feasible implementation of a diverse range of spatial query algorithms.
-It is worthy to note that the overall design of {\sysname} is independent with the specific distributed framework, and the porting to alternatives such as Apache Flink is left as a future work.
+The key notations and symbols used throughout this paper are summarized in Table~\ref{tab:notation}.
+It is worth noting that the overall design of {\sysname} is independent with the specific distributed framework, and the porting to alternatives such as Apache Flink is left as a future work.
 In what follows, the design of spatial-aware partitioner and learned index are detailed.